jarent/jarent.github.io/_posts/2016-04-16-munit-tests-in-groovy.md

 {% endhighlight %}

 #### Inline maps
 Mocking up data for mule application tests requires creating and populating a lot of maps.
-Not so convenient in pure Java (declare map instance first, then put each key-walue pair in seprarate line..).
+Not so convenient in pure Javam where you have to declare map instance first, then put each key-walue pair in separate line of code.
 Groovy helps a lot with that!
 Take a look on sample inline maps in test below.
-First one is used together with JSONBuilder to fluently create sample JSON request.
+First one is used together with [JSONBuilder](http://docs.groovy-lang.org/latest/html/gapi/groovy/json/JsonBuilder.html) to fluently create sample JSON request.
-Second time inline map is used to set up mock data returned by Salesforce call.
-MEL language also treats objects as map, so if you want to mock object to check internal processing there is no need to create real object instance (salesforce api failt in case below), but simply create properly populated map instance.
+Second inline map is used to set up mock data returned by Salesforce call.
+MEL language treats objects as map, so if you want to mock object to check internal processing there is no need to create real object instance (salesforce api fault in case below), but simply create properly populated map instance.

 {% highlight groovy linenos %}
 @Test